Tim Shipman

-Timothy James Shipman (born 13 May 1975) is a British journalist, who is a former political editor of the British newspaper The Sunday Times.
+Timothy James Shipman (born 13 May 1975) is a British journalist, who is a former political editor and current chief political commentator of the British newspaper The Sunday Times, as well as political editor at The Spectator.

+Early life and education

-Shipman attended Queen Elizabeth's Grammar School, Horncastle in Lincolnshire, and studied History at Churchill College, Cambridge, graduating in 1996, where he was part of a losing Cuppers darts team, beaten by a Robinson team in the finals.
+Shipman attended Queen Elizabeth's Grammar School, Horncastle, in Lincolnshire, and read History at Churchill College, Cambridge, graduating in 1996, where he was part of a losing Cuppers darts team, beaten by a Robinson team in the finals.

+Career

 He has been a national newspaper journalist since 1997, working initially for the Express stable of newspapers before being appointed as a political correspondent for the Daily Mail in 2005.
-He worked for the Sunday Telegraph as a Washington DC political correspondent, covering the 2008 United States elections and Barack Obama's campaign and subsequent victory.
-He has also previously written for the Daily Mail and the Sunday Express.
+He worked for The Sunday Telegraph as a Washington DC political correspondent, covering the 2008 United States elections and Barack Obama's campaign and subsequent victory.
+He later became deputy political editor of the Daily Mail.
+He has also previously written for the Sunday Express.
+He was chairman of the Parliamentary Press Gallery in 2012.

+In January 2014, Shipman was appointed the political editor of The Sunday Times.

 He is the author of All Out War (2016) about the EU referendum in 2016 and Fall Out (2017) about the 2017 UK general election.
 In 2017 he was awarded Press Journalist of the Year by the London Press Club.

 In March 2019, Shipman reported an alleged coup in the Conservative Party to remove the Prime Minister, Theresa May from office.

-In October 2021, he was succeeded as political editor by his deputy Caroline Wheeler.
+In October 2021, he became chief political commentator of The Sunday Times, with his deputy Caroline Wheeler taking over as political editor.

+In February 2022, Shipman lost a libel case brought by Baroness Chapman, paying her substantial damages and legal costs.
+In May 2021, Shipman had posted two tweets on Twitter, one attributed to an unnamed Labour party source, that the court determined meant he had falsely suggested Chapman had a "secret adulterous relationship" with Labour leader Keir Starmer.
+Shipman deleted one of the tweets soon after, but it had already been extensively republished.